Milwaukee Brewers at Miami Marlins game preview

-Preview: Marlins send Jose Urena to the mound for series opener vs. Brewers
+Preview: Marlins rookie Pablo Lopez looking for a bounce-back start vs. Brewers

 TV: FOX Sports Florida